 “I hope that we raise the intensity of the game so we can play under pressure situations, but the focus is really on getting our midfield right and the service forward.”

 Jets striker Roy O’Donovan scored his first goal for the Club in last week’s 2-0 friendly win over Weston Workers Bears FC at Rockwell Automation Park.
-The Irishman said that the Magic game is one that “the lads are all looking forward to”.

 “It will be a challenge, they (Magic) are a good football team,” O’Donovan said.
 “But we have to do our job and make sure that we come out of it with no injuries, a good fitness base, and hopefully we can start to entertain the fans a little bit.”